ksrajath7/React-Native-To-Do-App/README.md

 # React-Native-To-Do-App

-This is a React Native App for keep track of to do list.
+This is a React Native App for keep track of a to do list.

 Run the commands after cloning